brukh/hedron-wiki/Grid-System.md

 <Row />
 ```

 Although this is the most basic usage, you would never use a `Row` in the above way.
 In order for a `Row` to be useful, it needs to be filled with [`Column`](#column-component) components.
-Currently it's advised to __only__ put `Column` components directly inside `Row` components, because of the way the property inheritance system works in hedron.
+Currently it's advised to __only__ put `Column` or `Row` components directly inside `Row` components, because of the way the property inheritance system works in hedron.

 ### Row Options